Submission

 Data Availability Statement

-Acceptable statements include:
+Acceptable statement examples include:

 Language

-Article Template
+Manuscript Template

 Word Count

-File Type
+File Format

 Manuscripts must be submitted in Microsoft Word format (.doc or .docx).

-Page Setup
+Page Layout

 Title Page